 USCCA also has great customer support and their training is excellent.

-In summary, one of the things we love most about USCCA is the magazine and other content-related benefits from a company that does extensive training.
-Again, there's more to it than we can fit in the chart we put together.
+In summary, one thing I appreciate about USCCA is the magazine and other content-related benefits from a company that does extensive training.

 You have auto insurance in case you're ever in a car accident.
 You have homeowner's insurance in case a tree falls on your house or some other unforeseen disaster occurs.

 Doesn't it make sense to protect yourself after you've protected yourself?
-Pulling your gun out could be the easy part.
+Drawing your gun could be the simple part.
 The hard part is keeping yourself out of jail in an increasingly anti-gun world.

-The cost of doing so, the cost of remaining a free American in this world is astronomical.
+The cost of doing so, the cost of remaining a free American in this world, is astronomical.
 A recent story I heard cost $300,000 to keep the legal gun owner out of jail.
 I, personally, don't have that kind of cash sitting around.
-Do you?

 Offsetting the cost with a monthly self-defense legal coverage plan like USCCA or CCW Safe just makes sense.

-Chances are fantastic that you'll leave the house and not get into a car accident.
-Chances are phenomenal that a tree will never fall on your house.
-Chances are staggering that you'll never have to use your gun in self-defense of yourself or family.
+Odds are, you'll leave the house and not get into a car accident.
+A tree will probably never fall on your house.
+And yes, the chances are high, you will never use your gun in self-defense.
 But …

 … what if?

-The full chart has a lot more information on it, comparing many of the other companies in this self-protection legal coverage space.
+The full chart has a lot more information on it, comparing many other companies in this self-protection legal coverage space.
 You can view it, here.